 - Make sure your teen knows that a strong reaction to a traumatic event is not abnormal.
 Many other people, of all ages, have experienced what your teen is going through.

-- Be lenient with your teenager.
-Allow for changes in roles and responsibilities during recovery.
+- Allow for changes in roles and responsibilities during recovery.
 Reduce pressure and provide the space to heal.
 Your child needs to rebuild their strength.

 By taking such proactive steps, you can start the healing process.
 But help from outside the family unit might still be needed.
 Facing and healing the extreme symptoms of teen trauma often means professional expertise.